ridermw/hi-code/Problems/slidingwindow.md

    Explanation:
    No two adjacent strictly increasing subarrays of equal length exist.
 4. Input: [1,2,3,1,2,3] → Output: true
     Explanation: [1,2,3] and [1,2,3] are adjacent increasing subarrays of length 3.

 5. Input: [5,4,3,2,1,2,3,4] → Output: false
-   Explanation: Increasing run exists but no adjacent equal length pair.
+    Explanation: Increasing run exists but no adjacent equal length pair of length at least 2.

 ### Pseudocode:
 ```